ahmetamasyali/TradingCardGame/README.md

 Used technologies : Java 14, Spring Boot, Spring Data Jpa, PostgreSQL, Junit, Mockito, Docker

 There is a simple user interface.
-You can click on cards in the boxes and play
+You can click on cards in the boxes for playing

+If users mana is not enough for playing any card in his hand, turn will automatically change until a player can play a card.

 ![screenshot](/images/screenshot.png)